Sepsis and Nursing Home Lawsuits

 Below are summaries of recent verdicts and settlements involving sepsis cases at nursing homes.

-$30,950,000 Verdict (California 2023): 86-year-old man fell at home was admitted to a nursing home.
-At the home he was neglected during his two-week stay at the facility and developed two unstageable heel pressure sores, one of which was discovered to be a to-the-bone stage IV pressure sore.
+• $30,950,000 Verdict (California 2023): An 86-year-old man fell at home was admitted to a nursing home.
+At home he was neglected during his two-week stay at the facility and developed two unstageable heel pressure sores, one of which was discovered to be a to-the-bone stage IV pressure sore.
 He eventually died from sepsis.

-$375,000 Settlement (Pennsylvania 2022): Elderly resident at a nursing home outside Philadelphia was reportedly diagnosed with sepsis after he developed a Stage IV right sacral decubitus ulcer that required surgical debridement.
+• $375,000 Settlement (Pennsylvania 2022): An elderly resident at a nursing home outside Philadelphia was reportedly diagnosed with sepsis after he developed a Stage IV right sacral decubitus ulcer that required surgical debridement.
 His sacral wounds persisted when he was transferred back to the defendants’ nursing home, and approximately two months later, he was diagnosed with septic shock from his sacral decubitus ulcer and had developed additional pressure wounds.

-$250,000 Settlement (Illinois 2021): A 77-year-old woman died due to sepsis and a sacral decubitus ulcer while she was a resident of a nursing home operated by defendant Manor Care Health Services Inc. he estate alleged that the defendants were negligent in failing to prevent and properly treat the decedent’s decubitus ulcers, which became infected and caused or contributed to her death, failing to provide proper follow-up care, and failing to properly supervise her, among other failures.
+• $250,000 Settlement (Illinois 2021): A 77-year-old woman died due to sepsis and a sacral decubitus ulcer while she was a resident of a nursing home operated by defendant Manor Care Health Services Inc. he estate alleged that the defendants were negligent in failing to prevent and properly treat the decedent’s decubitus ulcers, which became infected and caused or contributed to her death, failing to provide proper follow-up care, and failing to properly supervise her, among other failures.

 Contact Information